cse-labs/res-edge-labs/docs/clusters.md

 ## Overview

-A cluster is a representation of a kubernetes cluster.
-This will create a directory for the cluster in the GitOps repository.
+A cluster represents a Kubernetes cluster.
+This creates a directory for the cluster in the GitOps repository.

 ## Properties